rankangkang/eslint-stylistic/packages/eslint-plugin/README.md

+# eslint-plugin-stylistic-compat

+this is a fork of `@stylistic/eslint-plugin`, with >=node12 support

-# @stylistic/eslint-plugin
+> # @stylistic/eslint-plugin

-Stylistic rules for ESLint, works for both JavaScript and TypeScript.
+> Stylistic rules for ESLint, works for both JavaScript and TypeScript.

-This plugin is a merge of `@stylistic/eslint-plugin-js` and `@stylistic/eslint-plugin-ts`.
+> This plugin is a merge of `@stylistic/eslint-plugin-js` and `@stylistic/eslint-plugin-ts`.

-Check the [documentation](https://eslint.style/packages/default) for more details.
+> Check the [documentation](https://eslint.style/packages/default) for more details.